1965 Algerian coup d'état

-The 1965 Algerian coup d'état brought Colonel Houari Boumédiène to power as Chairman of the Revolutionary Council in Algeria.
+The 1965 Algerian coup d'état, also called the Revolutionary Correction, brought Colonel Houari Boumédiène to power as Chairman of the Revolutionary Council in Algeria.
 The bloodless coup d'état saw Algeria's first President, Ahmed Ben Bella, arrested and his closest supporters imprisoned by Boumédiène and his allies, principally in the Algerian Land Forces.
 The arrest of Ben Bella occurred on 19 June 1965.

 Background

 Ahmed Ben Bella, first president of the Algerian Republic.

 Houari Boumédiène, at the time Algerian Minister of Defence.

 Following the Algerian War of Independence (1954–1962), with the help of then Chief of Staff Houari Boumédiène and the National Liberation Army (ALN), Ahmed Ben Bella was elected as Prime Minister in September 1962, ousting former Prime Minister Benyoucef Benkhedda.
 Owing to his support of Ben Bella, Boumédiène was appointed Defense Minister by Ben Bella and remained in this position until 1976.

 From 1962 to 1965, Ben Bella governed in an often erratic manner and centralized more and more government institutions by appointing himself the Secretary General of the Party, minister of the Interior, and the head of other bodies.
 Concerns of Ben Bella's demagogic behavior pervaded the Algerian government, with many government cadres coming to Boumédiène to voice their worries and complaints about the President.

 Boumédiène spent time traveling in early 1965, making trips to Baghdad, Cairo, and Moscow.
 In Cairo, he represented Algeria at a summit of Arab countries and met with Soviet leadership in Moscow.
 In April 1965, Ben Bella ordered local police to report directly to him rather than through the normal channels in the Ministry of Interior.
 The interior minister, Ahmed Medeghri, one of Boumédiène's closest associates, resigned in protest.
 By late May, Boumédiène had begun having serious conversations with leading government figures, mostly in the army, on removing Ben Bella.
 The three central initial conspirators allied to Boumédiène were Abdelkader Chabou, Djamel, and Hocine, however by early June the circle of conspirators had grown to include Chief of Staff of the ANP, Tahar Zbiri, the commander of the 1st military region ("l'Algerois"), and other regional officers throughout Algeria.

 Final impetuses for the coup include: